firstsko/takehome_z/README.md

 # 4. Question: How would you apply the principles of Clean Architecture when organizing code within a Go application?
 Provide an example
-directory structure and discuss the Go concepts typically employed to effectively implement this architecture.

 * Entities: Core business logic, independent of external systems.
 * Use Cases: Application-specific business rules, orchestrating interactions between entities and external systems.